Easter holiday ideas

 The Italian islands of Sicily and Sardinia will be great at this time, and not yet crowded.
 Forte Village Resort in Sardinia is great for sporty types, while the Verdura Golf & Spa Resort in Sicily is truly luxurious.

-Mainland Italy offers some real gems: rent a beautiful country villa in Le Marche, or discover the “real Italy” in Umbria.
-Check out Le Silve, a glorious converted farmhouse near Assisi.
-If you want to stay in a classic hotel, head to the Amalfi Coast.
+Mainland Italy offers some real gems: rent a beautiful country villa in Le Marche, or if you want to stay in a classic hotel, head to the Amalfi Coast.
 We particularly like the Hotel Caruso Belvedere, and Hotel Santa Caterina.

 In the southern Italian region of Puglia you’ll find superb beaches, historic towns and a warm welcome.
 We recommend a stay in a traditional stone-built trullo, perhaps in a five-star masseria, or one of these self-catering trulli with pools.